How are days counted in Canada?

 hold some jobs that need a high-level security clearance.
 To keep your permanent resident status, you must have been in Canada for at least 730 days during the last five years.
 These 730 days don’t need to be continuous.
 Some of your time abroad may count towards the 730 days.
 See what time abroad counts towards your permanent resident status.

-READ ALSO: What is the meaning of corporate world?
+READ ALSO: What are the disadvantages of children watching TV?

 How do you calculate time spent in Canada as a resident?